Find Your Perfect School

 Location: Hyde Park, New York

-Widely recognized as the most prestigious culinary school in America, and among the best in the world.
-Not only that, but it’s set against the Hudson River at a beautiful location.
+The Culinary Institute of America is widely recognized as the most prestigious culinary school in America and among the best in the world.
+Not only that but it’s set against the Hudson River in a beautiful location.

-The CIA offers associate degrees in culinary arts or baking and pastry arts, and bachelor’s degrees in management, culinary science, and applied food studies.
+The Culinary Institute of America offers associate degrees in culinary arts or baking and pastry arts and bachelor’s degrees in management, culinary science, and applied food studies.
 The college’s 170-acre New York campus provides all the benefits of a major college campus and more:

 • 41 professionally equipped kitchens and bakeshops

 • Meat and fish fabrication rooms and commercial storeroom